TensorDuck/tensorduck.github.io/_posts/2021-12-18-quarantine-day4.md

 ---
 layout: posts
-title:  "Finally a Scallion Pancake"
+title:  "Hotel Quarantine Day 4: Finally a Scallion Pancake"
 date:   2021-12-18 19:00:00 +0800
-categories: food taiwan
+tags: food taiwan covid quarantine
+categories: life
 ---

 Slight return to normalcy, but still some new dishes.
+Perhaps hotel quarantine is wearing on me.

 ## Breakfast